glenn-de-backer/anglecraft/README.md

 2. Set your **Camera Target** (of type **empty**) and optionally, set your **Floor Mesh** in the **Object Settings** panel.
 3. Configure your **Camera Sphere Settings**, including the radius, camera count, and distribution type.
 4. In the **Camera Settings** panel, you can select an existing camera to use as a base for the cameras in your sphere.
 The base camera will define properties such as the lens and other settings for the cameras created around the sphere.
-5. Adjust **Environment Settings**, such as HDRI lighting.
+5. Adjust **Environment Settings**, select the folder where your HDRI's are stored.
 If HDRI is not overridden, the current world settings will be used.
 6. **Fine-tune Render Settings**:
     - Set your **output folder** where the rendered images will be stored.
     - Adjust other settings such as resolution and render samples.